-Chutzpah (play /ˈhʊtspə/) is the quality of audacity, for good or for bad.
+Chutzpah ( /ˈhʊtspə/) is the quality of audacity, for good or for bad.
 The Yiddish word derives from the Hebrew word ḥuṣpâ (חֻצְפָּה), meaning "insolence", "audacity".
 The modern Englishusage of the word has taken on a broader meaning, having been popularized through vernacular use in film, literature, and television.
 The word has also been able to be interpreted as meaning the amount of spunk or ability that an individual has.
 In more traditional usage, chutzpah is invariably negative.

 As it happens, though, the concept can be explained better with an example: